musabgultekin/torchtune/README.md

 &nbsp;

 > Tip: Single GPU recipes expose a number of memory optimizations that aren't available in the distributed versions.
 These include support for low-precision optimizers from [bitsandbytes](https://huggingface.co/docs/bitsandbytes/main/en/index) and fusing optimizer step with backward to reduce memory footprint from the gradients.
-For memoy-constrained setups, we recommend using the single-device configs as a starting point
+For memory-constrained setups, we recommend using the single-device configs as a starting point

 &nbsp;